How to use cryptography in Bitwarden

 Encryption in the typescript clients for new cases is deprecated.
 Any new cryptographic code must be written in the SDK if possible.
 Existing use-cases can be continued in the typescript clients for now, but eventually will have to be migrated too.
 There are several reasons behind this.
 On the one hand the SDK has better memory safety guarantees and prevents key material from being left behind in memory.
 On the other hand, newer, safer APIs are not exposed outside of the SDK.

-How do I use cryptography?
+How do I use cryptography to build my feature?

 To use cryptographic primitives, you can decompose your feature into a chain of simpler use-cases.
 Which cryptographic primitive you use depends on what you want to do.
 The following, is a list of use-cases, and the corresponding construction that is currently supported for use.
 Most features can be built out of a combination of the below constructs.
 If you believe your feature cannot be constructed out of a combination of these, please reach out!